 Bumrush

 I graduated and moved to L.A. and continued to write the thing, but the move ended my zine-publishing run.
-I went into journalism as an editor and writer for other properties, and it's gone well mostly as a career ever since.
+I went into journalism as an editor and writer for other properties, and it's mostly gone well as a career ever since.

 Thirty years later, it's time to self-publish again, I'm compelled to comment and distribute resources, and confront the moment.
 We are living through an astounding time.